philgyford/pepysdiary/README.md

 This code is used for [www.pepysdiary.com](http://www.pepysdiary.com/).
 This repository includes fixtures for all of the site's data (apart from user accounts and user-contributed comments) although it's often out of date compared to what's live.

+Pushing to `main` will run the commit through [this GitHub Action](https://github.com/philgyford/pepysdiary/actions/workflows/main.yml) to run tests.
+If it passes, it will be deployed automatically to Heroku.

 ## Local development setup